-As described above, external constraints are determined in a continuous process for each capacity allocation timeframe, so they are applicable for all ID CC MTUs of the respective allocation day.
+Intraday capacity calculation methodology of the Core capacity calculation region As described above, external constraints are determined in a continuous process fo allocation timeframe, so they are applicable for all ID CC MTUs of the respective allocation. r each capacity cation day.
+48